Nordic Open Science Conference

 The conference was organised in conjunction with Sweden's Presidency of the Nordic Council of Ministers in order to strengthen Nordic collaboration within this area.
 The conference was held in English.

-Download JC Burgelmans presentation (powerpoint, 1.4 MB)
+Download JC Burgelmans presentation Powerpoint, 1.4 MB.
+(Powerpoint, 1.4 MB)

 Interview with Ola Rosling, President and Co-founder of Gapminder Foundation